 Note: These features serve as a general guide for check security.
-You should not consider these features as an all inclusive list.
+You should not consider these features as an all-inclusive list.
 We recommend consulting with your paper supplier for any additional comments or suggestions.

 - 4. Firms accepting checks should be aware of damaged MICR lines.
 Intentionally damaging the MICR line can increase the time necessary to process an item, giving the forger enough time to leave town.
-Also be sensitive to discoloration, this could be an indication of alteration. - 5.
-Safeguard check stock paper, and limit access only to necessary employees. - 6.
+Discoloration could be an indication of alteration as well. - Safeguard check stock paper, and limit access only to necessary employees. - 6.
 When generating final negotiable items: - The document always includes the amount value in words - The document should not include information that limits the value range, i.e. "Not valid over \$500."
 This only guides the fraudulent attempt.
 Use your application software to detect out of range items - All levels of hardware and software password protection should be utilized - 7.
 Understand and approve the security procedures of your check stock suppliers to safeguard stock in their custody. - 8.
-Use "Positive Pay" check services from your financial institution.
+Consider "Positive Pay" check services from your financial institution.
 You should provide the check number, check date, dollar amounts, and sometimes the payee name to your bank when checks are issued.
 The bank will match these values and alert you to mismatches before clearing the check to your account.
 Financial institutions should encourage full participation of corporate clients. - 9.
 Move methods of fraud detection to the item's point of entry into the clearing system.
 For example, low cost readers can detect low magnetic strength in the MICR line which is a good indication of attempts to copy an original. - 10.
 Review and document your internal negotiable document printing procedures.
 Investigate employee backgrounds before assigning security authority.
 Split the responsibilities.
 For example, an accounts payable production/security officer should not also balance the account.

-6. MICR Features
+5. MICR Features

-Source Technologies secure MICR printers are designed to allow both general office document printing and secure MICR document printing.
+Source Technologies' secure MICR printers are designed to allow both general office document printing and secure MICR document printing.
 You may print a variety of conventional jobs with regular Lexmark toner using all of the printer features available such as network printer utilities.
-Source Technologies printers come standard with HP PCL5, PCL6 and PostScript Level 2 emulations.
-Source Technologies has designed features to enhance these printers with MICR mode specific operation that allows you to securely print high quality negotiable documents.
+Source Technologies' printers support multiple printer languages (for example - HP's PCL5 & PCL6, PostScript Level 2 emulations).
+The MICR features require the PCL5e print data stream.
+Source Technologies has designed features to enhance these printers with MICR mode specific operation that allows you to securely print high-quality negotiable documents.